OpenBionics/Prosthetic-Hands/Electronics/README.md

 # Board Development

 The development of the breakout board was done using the facilities of the Athens Hackerspace (Thanks!!!).
-Some photos of the development proccess and final result.
+Some photos of the development process and final result.

 <img src="https://raw.githubusercontent.com/OpenBionics/Prosthetic-Hands/master/Pics/ProstheticBoardFinal.png" width="60%" height="60%" />